What Causes Sweaty Feet? 9 Sweaty Feet Treatments to Try

 5. Apply Deodorant or Antiperspirant to Your Feet

 Although deodorants and antiperspirants are typically used for the armpits, using them on the feet is an efficient way to reduce odor and/or sweating.
+Some antiperspirants are made specifically for feet.
 If you suffer from intense foot sweat, talk to your doctor about a prescription-strength antiperspirant to use on your feet.
 You can also powder your feet with cornstarch as an alternative.

 6. Use Antifungal Soap or Powder